armster01/MCQ_Generation_using_Langchain_and_OpenAI/README.md

 ## Deployment:
 1. The project runs on Streamlit, and you can start the app with the following command:
 2. streamlit run Streamlit_App.py
-## Please note, this application requires OpenAI API access, and charges will be incurred for token usage on the OpenAI platform during question generation.
+## Please note, this application requires OpenAI API access, and charges will be imposed for token usage on the OpenAI platform during question generation.

 ## Prerequisites:
 1. Python 3.x